quayside-app/quayside/README.md

 Welcome to our quayside.app, the project management tool that helps you the question "What's Next?".

 ## Setup
-You need to install python and npm (you can do this by installing [Node.js](https://nodejs.org/en/download)).
+You need to install python, pip, and npm (you can do this by installing [Node.js](https://nodejs.org/en/download)).
 Once that is done, set up your virtual environment (venv):
 ```bash
 python -m venv venv
 ```